 Isn’t this a something you would want to much on while pondering the weightier matters of human existence and sharing a bottle with like minded people?
 What if that is not me you ask ?
 Don’t worry the chicken wasn’t either.
 I would like to serve it with some traditional coconut palm toddy.
 If you ever go to Kerala try to get some – toddy shops are aplenty there, but the good fresh toddy “madhura kallu” is a bit hard to come by.

 But that is not the only way to enjoy this dish – my kids love this Kariveppila Chicken in a wrap or on pizza.
 Talk about unlikely matches!
 If that is what you are planning to do, let the curry leaf oil infuse the chicken for a few minutes, and remove the leaves before the next step.

 Curry Leaf Chicken

 - Heat a small pan with 1 tbsp oil.
-When the oil is hot , add the curry leaves and slit green chilies.
-Fry until the chili looks blistered and the curry leaves turn a bright green color.
+When the oil is hot , add the curry leaves and slit (optional) green chilies.
+Fry until the chili looks blistered and the curry leaves turn bright green .

 - Turn off the heat and pour the hot oil over the chicken along with half the curry leaves and green chilies.
 Mix well and transfer to a serving dish.
 Garnish with the reserved curry leaves. .

 Important: Nutrition Values are estimates.
 Actuals vary based on ingredients and serving size.